dwisiswant0/apkleaks/README.md

 In general, if you don't provide `-o` argument, then it will generate results file automatically.

+> [!TIP]
-**NOTE:** By default it will also save the results in text format, use `--json` argument if you want JSON output format.
+> By default it will also save the results in text format, use `--json` argument if you want JSON output format.

 ### Pattern